aidankmcl/AdventureTimeClassifier/README.md

 Just finished MVP of scraper that automates the grabbing of transcript text, am now working on organizing data collection/labelling and have yet to start playing with [Indico](http://www.indico.io)'s model creation tool called [Passage](https://github.com/IndicoDataSolutions/Passage), authored by Alec Radford.

 ## ?
 This is my first project that touches even a high level interface to ML, so it's going to be generally exploratory for me.
 If I can get my bearings and build something that works decently, I want to help others by making tutorials as I have been trying to document the process closely.
-Long ways to go but up's the only road.
+Long way to go but up's the only road.

 Interested in getting involved in this project?
 Suggestions?
 Definitely feel free to open a pull request or tweet [@illustratedDan](https://twitter.com/illustratedDan)